Andy Blunden May 2004

 Thus the mode of domination is inextricably connected to the system of needs and the mode of their satisfaction.

 The social arrangements reflected in Bourdieu’s analysis therefore capture the form of rule active in bourgeois society.
-There is little suggestive, however, of how the working class, acclimatised to subordination and ruling themselves out of matters of state, can transform themselves into subjects of history.
+There is no suggestion, however, of how the working class, acclimatised to subordination and ruling themselves out of matters of state, could transform themselves into subjects of history.

 Somewhat as an aside from the main argument, as part of a critique of the na´ve use of questionnaires to measure political opinion, Bourdieu refers to three modes of political opinion formation:

-In countries where there is universal suffrage and people are forced to participate in politics, this is an interesting observation, and demonstrates how the breakdown of collective forms of subjectivity and growing individualism and reliance on the mass media, is enormously destructive of the psyche of working class people, let alone the unemployed and young.
+All collective forms of subjectivity seem to have been dissolved here, with growing individualism and reliance on the mass media, enormously destructive of the psyche of working class people, let alone the unemployed and young.

-Bourdieu’s approach to subordination along multiple axes is a kind of utilitarian analysis whereby individuals choose a strategy which maximises their benefit for the particular composition of capital that they have command of, plus a struggle by groups to valorise their own life-style in competition with others.
+Bourdieu’s approach to subordination along multiple axes is a kind of utilitarian analysis whereby individuals choose a strategy which maximises their benefit for the particular composition of capital that they have command of, in combination with the struggle by classes to valorise their own life-style in competition with others.
+But Bourdieu treats economic capital as just one measure ordering one of a number of status orders.
+Cultural capital and economic capital are orthogonal but so also are social capital, body capital, etc.

 Bourdieu is also attuned to a lot of the observations found in Fraser’s work, such as the deployment of gender stigmatisation on gendered forms of labour, with consequences such as male nurses suffering from low pay and the pay rates of trades falling when they become open to women, and so forth.

-There is a sense on which Bourdieu’s two-dimensional map of social space expresses Fraser’s idea of two systems of subordination, and there is quite a lot of overlap between the two different approaches.
+There is a sense in which Bourdieu’s (mainly) two-dimensional map of social space expresses Fraser’s idea of two systems of subordination, and there is quite a lot of overlap between the two different approaches.

 “Social capital” plays a secondary role in Bourdieu’s theory; someone who aspires to move up the social hierarchy who has accumulated the necessary qualification and taste, still needs connections for their qualifications to be translated into admission to a class fraction of higher status.
-It is hard to see how this concept could be broadened into a “third dimension,” in the way it has in “social capital” theory.
+It is hard to see how this concept could be broadened into a “third dimension,” with the kind of weight it has in “social capital” theory.

-The difference between this extension of the concept of capital from that of people like Robert Putnam is that Bourdieu brings the economic and non-economic entities into relation with one another by means of a broader conception of social subordination, from which both notions of (economic) capital and cultural (or social, etc.) capital can be derived.
+The difference between this extension of the concept of capital from that of people like Robert Putnam is that Bourdieu brings the economic and non-economic entities into relation with one another through the in-principle convertibility of cultural, social and economic capital, and by means of a broader conception of social subordination, from which both notions of (economic) capital and cultural (or social, etc.) capital can be derived.

 Bourdieu clearly breaks with Marx’s conception of capital, but does so in a way which acknowledges its own break in attempting to take Marx’s critique of political economy a step further, rather than simply ignoring it.

-Capital however, by its essential nature, is the value given to one’s property by society at large, by everyone else.
+Capital however, if it is to underpin a status order, is the value given to one’s property by society at large, by everyone else.
 It is quantitative, abstract-general, not qualitative and unique in its value.
 If distinctions were a form of capital, then the value of possessing them is precisely that everyone else values them, so accumulating capital means getting hold of things that other people value, even if you do not value the stuff yourself at all.
-Big-time drug dealers are not users; capitalists do not hoard.
-Equally, the strategy of investing value in something that you already monopolise has exactly the same logic.
-If no-one values what you do, you will be poor; being poor means that no-one values what you do.
-“Recognition” and “material self-interest” are in perfect accord here.
+Equally, the strategy of vesting value in something that you already monopolise has exactly the same logic.
+If no-one values what you do, you will be poor; being poor means that no-one values what you do and have.
+Recognition and material self-interest are in perfect accord here.

-As remarked above, Bourdieu is quite pessimistic about the prospects for the working class or any part thereof, to form themselves into subjects of history, and indeed, he observes that those who act as spokespeople for the working class are forced to adopt the language of the dominant class in order to express the political demands of the working class.
+As remarked above, Bourdieu is quite pessimistic about the prospects for the working class or any part thereof, forming themselves into subjects of history, and indeed, he observes that those who act as spokespeople for the working class are forced to adopt the language of the dominant class in order just to express the political demands of the working class.

 On the other hand, his description of the class habitus, contributing as it does to the understanding of class consciousness, and his elucidation of the mechanisms of class struggle within the domain of culture, should give clues about a way forward in the struggle against capitalism.

-Certainly, Bourdieu provides ample ammunition to be used against professional and petit-bourgeois claims to high pay and status, as against the under-valued skills and labour of the working-class.
+Certainly, Bourdieu provides an impressive exposÚ of professional and petit-bourgeois claims to high pay and status, as against the under-valued skills and labour of the working-class.
 There is a sense in which Bourdieu’s philosophically inclined analysis expresses in the most cultured possible way, the spontaneous working-class prejudice that bourgeois culture is nothing more than a pretension aimed to make its connoisseurs look smarter while making working class people look stupid, demeaning even their body-shape.
+In that sense his conceptions are very egalitarian.